DiWu9/DiWu9/README.md

 ### Hi there 👋

-- 🔭 I’m currently an undergraduate at Union College, Schenectday, NY.
-- 🤡 I'm going to begin my journey of master's in computer science at Rice University, TX this August.
+- 🔭 I’m currently a master of computer science student at Rice University, TX.
-- ⚡ Fun fact: I am a new video maker at [BiliBili](bilibili.com).
+- ⚡ Fun fact: I am a new vlogger at [BiliBili](bilibili.com).
 This is my [profile](https://space.bilibili.com/8040375).